MariaPriisalu/spl/README.md

 ![poster](https://github.com/MariaPriisalu/spl/blob/master/Corl-poster-final.png?raw=true)

 ### Overview
-This repository contains code for training an RL-agent on the 3D point-clouds of cityscapes.
+This repository contains code for training the Semantic Pedestrian Locomotion agent and the Adversarial Test Synthesizer.
-The RL-logic and agent are in the folder `RL`.
+The reinforcement learning logic and agents are in the folder `RL`.
-The policy gradient network with two 3D convolutional layers can be found in the class `net.py`.
+The the Semantic Pedestrian Locomotion policy gradient network with two 3D convolutional layers can be found in the class `Seg_2d_min_softmax` in `net_sem_2d.py`, and the Adversarial Test Synthesizer in the class `InitializerNet` in `initializer_net.py`.
-The agent's logic (moving after an action) can be found in the abstract class `agent.py`.
+The pedestrian agent's logic (moving after an action) can be found in the abstract class `agent.py`.

 The class `Episode` is a container class.
 It contains the agent's actions, positions, and reward for the length of an episode.